TCA166/reimagined-adventure/README.md

 3. move: if provided, the files in this directory won't be deleted, instead moved to the provided path.

 Following the variable name a : followed by a value must be provided.
+The config format also supports comments, that are indicated by a single '#' character.
+Everything after that character is ignored.
 Here's an example config file:

 ```config